powsybl/.github/CONTRIBUTING.md

 Committers can vote when someone requests Committer rights on a repository.

-Committers are also able to vote when there is a candidate for a TSC (Technical Steering Committee) member's seat.
+Committers can also vote for candidates running for a seat on the Technical Steering Committee (TSC).

 ### Committer Responsibilities